Large deviations for generalized Gibbs ensembles of the classical Toda chain

-To prove the converse inequality, we notice that there exists one $b_i$ bounded by $K$ with probability greater than $1-e^{-a(K) N}$ under $\T^P_N$, with $a(K)=-\ln P(b\le K)>0$ which goes to $+$ infinity when $K$ does.
+We next choose $M$ so that this term is smaller than the first term (which we assumed bounded below by $e^{-N C}$ for some finite $C$).
+We deduce that \eqref{bi} holds.
+To prove the converse inequality, we notice that there exists one $b_i$ bounded by $K$ with probability greater than $1-e^{-a(K) N}$ under $\T^P_N$, with $a(K)=-\ln P(b\ge K)>0$ which goes to $+$ infinity when $K$ does.
 By symmetry with respect to the order of the indices, we may assume it is $b_N$.
-Therefore, using that $V\ge 0$ and Lemma \ref{exp tight},
+Therefore, because $V$ is bounded below by some finite constant $C$, setting $a'(K)=a(K)-C$, and using Lemma \ref{exp tight}, we find

 which gives the converse bound, letting $N$ going to infinity, provided $K$ and $M$ are large enough.
-The same arguments also hold when there is no indicator function, providing the same estimates for the free energy. \end{proof}
+The same arguments also hold when there is no indicator function, giving the same estimates for the free energy. \end{proof}

 \begin{lemma} Let $V(x)=a x^{2k}$ and $P>0$.
 For any $\mu$ in $\mathcal P(\R)$, there exists a limit